bockp/Edge-Detection-project/edge.md

 ![Fig.10](images/Canny2.jpg)

 **Fig.10: Result of Canny algorithm plugins, with gaussian kernel radius=2, low threshold=2.5, high threshold=7.5.
-1:Input image, 2:Output of Canny Edge Detector, 3:Output of FeatureJ Edges**
+1: Input image, 2: Output of Canny Edge Detector, 3: Output of FeatureJ Edges**

 Knowing this, we decided to test the influence of each parameter only for the Canny Edge Detector plugin, assuming that the results given by FeatureJ Edge would be the same.
 A variation of the standard deviation of the Gaussian function  [Fig.11] has an influence of the number of pixels classified as edges by the function : with a standard deviation of 1.0 the contours of the eyes, nose, mouth and feathers are well defined, but some contours are created which have no physical sense like the line below the right eye.
 Raising this value to 2.0 and then 3.0 makes weaker edges disappear from the results, until only the outlines remain.

 ![Fig.11](images/CannySigma.jpg)

 **Fig.11: Result of Canny Edge Detector plugin, with various gaussian kernel radius, low threshold=2.5, high threshold=7.5.
-1:input image, 2:radius=1.0, 3:radius=2.0, 4:radius=3.0**
+1: Input image, 2: Radius=1.0, 3: Radius=2.0, 4: Radius=3.0**

 We then changed the value of either the low or the high threshold values [Fig.12].
 A reduction of the low threshold does not seem to have an impact on the result, but an augmentation of the high threshold reduces the number of edges detected and creates gaps in continuous edges.

 ![Fig.12](images/CannyThr.jpg)

 **Fig.12: Result of Canny Edge Detector plugin, with gaussian kernel radius=2.0 and various low and high thresholds.
-1:input image, 2:low threshold=2.5 and high threshold=7.5, 3:low threshold=0.1 and high threshold=7.5, 4:low threshold=2.5 and high threshold=10**
+1: Input image, 2: Low threshold=2.5 and high threshold=7.5, 3: Low threshold=0.1 and high threshold=7.5, 4: Low threshold=2.5 and high threshold=10**

 ## Benchmark results